 Screening and early detection contributes to the decreased rates of colorectal cancer diagnoses and death rates.
-By screening for colorectal cancer, you can better identify and remove polyps before cancer develops, decect cancer in the early stages of formation and reduce the cost of treating cancer that has developed.
-According to research conducted by the American Cancer Society, survival rates when diagnosed at the localized state are 90% and signficantly reduce to 13% when diagnosed at the distant state (when the cancer has spread to other parts of the body).
+By screening for colorectal cancer, you can better identify and remove polyps before cancer develops, detect cancer in the early stages of formation and reduce the cost of treating cancer that has developed.
+According to research conducted by the American Cancer Society, colorectal cancer survival rates when diagnosed at the localized state are 90% and significantly reduce to 13% when diagnosed at the distant state (when the cancer has spread to other parts of the body).

 What action can we take as a clinic to improve this measure?

 There are many actions you can take to improve this measure, including:

 Determine your baseline screening rates, choose a test and develop a screening strategy